anjandebnath/javacertification/README.md

    - This usage is a serial execution of two tasks, since the second task starts executing only after the first is complete.
 Thus, it is **less efficient even than its sequential version** since this version also includes cost of the task creation.

+  - Each worker thread in the Fork/Join framework has a work queue, which is implemented using a **Deque.**